resourge/react-form/README.md

     }
   );
   ```
-- `hasError(key: string, options?: GetErrorsOptions): boolean`: Checks if a form field has errors.
+- `hasError(key: string, options?: ErrorsOptions): boolean`: Checks if a form field has errors.
+  - options:
+    - `includeChildsIntoArray`: Include all errors from child's.
   ```tsx
   const hasUsernameError = hasError("username");
   ```